-Between 1990 and 2010, Uganda lost an average of 218,000 acres of forest each year.
+Uganda forest cover loss has now increased to an estimated 200,000 hectares annually.
 Some of the world’s most outstanding animals are facing extinction due to this increased pressure on their natural habitat.
-This is linked closely to the high population growth rate in Uganda: at 3.3%, the country has one of the world’s highest growth rates.
+This is linked closely to the high population growth rate in Uganda: at 3.2%, the country has one of the world’s highest growth rates.

 With almost no access to electricity, alternative fuel sources are severely needed.
 Eco briquettes can replace the need for wood by turning agricultural and industrial waste into a carbon-neutral cooking fuel.